artkeller/CYFRAM/README.md

 bus-transaction safety — see [`SIZING.md`](./SIZING.md) for measured figures (AVR/Uno; ESP32 not measured, see note there).

+**By design, not by omission:** Pro's I2C driver does not implement an equivalent of Legacy's `FRAM_I2C_Current_Read()` (a hardware-protocol shortcut that reads from the chip's internal address pointer without sending an address).
+On a shared I2C bus that pointer can silently move between calls with no error signal — incompatible with Pro's bounds-checked, explicitly-addressed design.
+See [`MIGRATION.md`](./MIGRATION.md) for the full rationale.

 ## Installation

 **Legacy** (`CYFRAM`): as usual via the Arduino Library Manager, or as